emilyqi01/American_homeschool/README.md

 To begin analysis:

-1. Change directory to `src/analyses`.
+1. Change directory to `analyses`.
 2. Run `state_data_select.qmd` to generate `state_update.png`.
 3. Run `district_data_select.qmd` to produce `bar_district_gr_update.png` and `bar_district_cagr_update.png` in the output folder.
 4. These graphs will be utilized for subsequent reporting.